SartajBhuvaji/Steam-Big-Data-Pipeline/README.md

 ### Local and Cloud Vibes ☁️🖥️
 Our project is versatile and ready to run on both- local machines and in the expansive AWS cloud.
 Let's dive into the execution intricacies.

-When running locally the data from Kafka Consumer is stored inside a data folder in the following structure.
-(Attach GitHub link here)
+When running locally the data from Kafka Consumer is stored inside a data folder in the following [structure](https://github.com/SartajBhuvaji/Steam-Big-Data-Pipeline/tree/main/data).
-If running on AWS, the data is stored in an S3 bucket named 'steam-raw-storage'
+If running on AWS, the data is stored in an S3 bucket named `steam-raw-storage`

 Once raw data is stored, I also have a shell script that runs to create a backup of the raw data.
 Note: This would be triggered by Airflow later.
-The backup script creates a copy of this raw data and stores it locally or on an S3 bucket named 'steam-raw-store-backup'.
+The backup script creates a copy of this raw data and stores it locally or on an S3 bucket named `steam-raw-store-backup`.

 Once I have back up the raw data, I use Apache Spark to process it.
-The code to spark scripts can be found here.(Insert GitHub link to spark code) According to the data collected (daily/weekly/monthly), I then run the spark script that parses the data, cleans it, and stores it in an easy-to-use format.
+The code to spark scripts can be found [here](https://github.com/SartajBhuvaji/Steam-Big-Data-Pipeline/tree/main/code/scripts) According to the data collected (daily/weekly/monthly), I then run the spark script that parses the data, cleans it, and stores it in an easy-to-use format.
 When using Airflow, this will be triggered after raw data is backed up.

 ### Airflow DAG 🧑🏻‍🔧
 Airflow DAGs are the choreographers of our data dance! 🕺💃